Felix-Okeyo/Server-Communication-JS-Vanilla/README.md

 Features

-    View existing tweets fetched from a server.
+    View existing tweets fetched from a server. - https://github.com/Felix-Okeyo/Server-Communication-JS-Vanilla/blob/Bot/pics/timeline-view.png
-    Submit new tweets using the provided form.
+    Submit new tweets using the provided form. - https://github.com/Felix-Okeyo/Server-Communication-JS-Vanilla/blob/Bot/pics/form-submission.png
-    Like and retweet existing tweets (to be implemented).
+    Like and retweet existing tweets (to be implemented). - {Implemented Creating and Reading, Remaining with Updating and Deleting}

 # Installation